100 Million Americans Carry Medical Debt (2026)

 Are prescription drug prices going down?

-The Prescription Drug CPI reads -2.2% year-over-year as of 2026-03 — the first negative reading since the Medicare drug price negotiation provisions of the Inflation Reduction Act began taking effect.
+The Prescription Drug CPI reads -2.0% year-over-year as of 2026-05 (BLS, series CUSR0000SEMF01).
 The decline follows years of moderation: the 2019 average was -0.2%, already near zero after peaking at 7.1% in 2016 10.
+The series has dipped negative occasionally over the past two decades.
 But rx prices are just one component of healthcare spending.
 Out-of-pocket costs, insurance premiums, and service prices (hospital stays, specialist visits) continue rising and are not captured in this measure.
 The full series is at Prescription Drug CPI.

 How many people lost Medicaid coverage in the unwinding?